TEACHING BRITISH VALUES

 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 We listen to children’s and parent’s voice.
 Parent questionnaires are completed termly.
-Children are given opportunities to make decisions such as choosing their groups favourite story for their end of year present.
+Children are given opportunities to make decisions such as choosing their activities and choosing which story to read as a group.

 The Rule of Law: